Bronx & Westchester Product Liability Attorney

 In order to file a product liability suit, you will need to prove that the product in question was defective, the defect was the direct cause of your injuries, you suffered damages (medical expenses, pain, etc.), and that you were using the product as intended at the time of injury.

-Consult with a Bronx & New Rochelle Product Liability Attorney
+Consult with a Bronx & Westchester Product Liability Attorney